jenkins-x/jx-docs/content/en/docs/Getting started/demos-talks-posts.md

 ---
-title: "Bed and Chair Metrics"
+title: "Demos, talks and blog posts"
 date: 2017-01-05
-weight: 2
+weight: 4
 description: >
-  A short lead descripton about this content page.
-It can be **bold** or _italic_ and can be split over multiple paragraphs.
+  A list of useful demos, talks and blog posts to continue on your getting started journey.
 ---

 {{% pageinfo %}}
 This is a placeholder page.
 Replace it with your own content.
 {{% /pageinfo %}}

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://gohugo.io) should be blue with no underlines (unless hovered over).